 Found in the coastal tropics of northern Australia.
 Most common in northern Queensland across to coastal Northern Territory to Fitzroy River of Western Australia.

 15 years in captivity and 5 - 10 years out in the wild.

 The size of the Radjah Shelduck measures between 48 - 60 cm in body length and weighs approximately 900 grams.

-The Radjah Shelduck is an omnivore and eats molluscs, insects, algae and sedges.
-It uses its beak to filter the water in search of bugs and seeds.
+Are an omnivore and eat molluscs, insects, algae and sedges.
+They often feed in water and use their beak to filter the water in search of bugs and seeds.

-The Radjah Shelduck inhabits the coastal marshes, lagoons and swamps.
-They prefer large areas of shallow brackish or saline water.
+Inhabits the coastal marshes, lagoons and swamps.
+They prefer large areas of shallow brackish or salt water.